-If you keep the soil lightly moist and give it bright, indirect sun year-round, it will bloom continuously.
-Also, there are many new hybrid varieties available with bigger flowers, longer blooming times, and more compact foliage.
+Keep the soil lightly moist and expose it to bright, indirect sun year-round for continuous blooms.
+You may also go for hybrid specimens with bigger flowers, longer blooming times, and more compact foliage.

 13. Christmas Cactus

-Christmas cactus is an old-fashioned favorite houseplant of many.
-When it blooms, it creates a warm atmosphere.
+Christmas cactus is the favorite houseplant of many homeowners.
+The blooms create a lovely, warm atmosphere.
 The colorful flowers can quickly brighten up any interior.

 14. Crown of Thorn

-The Crown of Thorns becomes an exceptional houseplant due to its flowers and low maintenance.
-If you can provide a sunny window where the plant can be placed, it will grow happily ever after.
+The Crown of Thorns has become an exceptional houseplant due to its flowers and low maintenance.
+If you grow on a sunny window, it will thrive happily.

 15. Black-Eyed Susan Vine

-Black-eyed Susan vine can be grown indoors.
-Depending on your climate, this annual or perennial flowering plant can add a dramatic appeal to your rooms.
-Keep it near a window, where it can receive plenty of sunlight.
+Depending on your climate, this annual or perennial flowering plant can add a dramatic appeal to an open room.
+Keep it near a big window, where it can get direct sunlight.

-16. Purple Heart or Inch Plant (Wandering Jew)
+16. Purple Heart or Inch Plant (Wandering Dude)

-A cluster of purple, lance-shaped leaves makes purple heart an impressive houseplant with or without its pink flowers.
-This beautiful trailing indoor plant can be grown in small colorful pots or hanging baskets and can be used as a table accent.
-Keep your purple heart (Tradescantia pallida) plant in a spot where it can receive a couple of hours of direct sun.
+A cluster of purple, lance-shaped leaves makes the Inch plant an impressive houseplant.
+Keep it in a spot where it can receive a couple of hours of direct sun.

-Orchids are different from other houseplants.
-They’re epiphytes.
-Unlike ferns, philodendrons, palms, and Swedish ivy, orchids do not grow in your regular soil.
-Putting an orchid in regular potting soil is actually one of the best ways to kill it.
-You can learn more about growing orchids indoors here.
+Orchids are different from other houseplants, so planting an orchid in regular potting soil is actually one of the best ways to kill it.
+Keep the plant in dappled light.